Curated and Reviewed by

 - Join to access all included materials

-A lesson plan on Herman Melville's Moby Dick asks readers to compare the first person point of view of Ishmael in Chapter 1 to Captain Ahab's dramatic monologue in Chapter 37.
+A lesson on Herman Melville's Moby Dick asks readers to compare the first person point of view of Ishmael in Chapter 1 to Captain Ahab's dramatic monologue in Chapter 37.
 Readers cite evidence from the chapters to support their analysis of Ahab as a foil to Ishmael.

 1 Collection